-RECOMMENDED: Best bars in Chicago
+RECOMMENDED: Find more of the best bars in Chicago

-4am bars in Chicago
+Best 4am bars in Chicago

 This long, wooden bar is helmed by a few middle-aged women who, on Sundays, mix huge batches of kamikazes and sell them for $2 a pop—but the real draw here is karaoke.
 If you get there and the door’s locked, don’t get discouraged.
 Just ring the bell over and over again (sometimes the bartenders can’t hear it over yet another version of “Don’t Stop Believin’ ”).